Shenyang WS-20

-The WS-20 (涡扇-20 (Wōshàn-20, turbofan-20)) is a high-bypass turbofan currently powering the Y-20 family of strategic airlifters in limited numbers.
+The Shenyang WS-20 (涡扇-20 (Wōshàn-20, turbofan-20)) is a high-bypass turbofan aircraft engine designed by the Shenyang Aeroengine Research Institute for the PLAAF's Y-20 family of strategic airlifters, it is currently installed in limited numbers.
 It is based on the core of the low-bypass turbofan Shenyang WS-10A.
 The thrust range is 138 kN.

 Testing with the Ilyushin Il-76 began by 2013.
 Development continued in 2021.
 Images of Y-20 equipped with WS-20s emerged in 2022.
+The Y-20 and the WS-20 may have entered PLAAF service by March 2023.
+Photos showed Y-20 with the PLAAF roundels and colours at Kaifeng Air Base.